kubescape/helm-charts/charts/kubescape-operator/README.md

 * Kollector

-  Watches for changes in namespace, workloads, nodes.
+  Watches for changes in namespace, workloads, and nodes.
 Reports information to the CloudEndpoint.
 Identifies image-related changes and triggers an image scanning on the new images accordingly (scanning new images functionality is optional).

 * Operator